 A license may allow the licensee to construct and operate a new facility or expand or restart an existing one.
 Licensees must meet all regulations and laws as well as specific license conditions.
 Licenses are for 10 years and can be renewed for additional 10-year periods.

 There are several ways to be part of the NRC's decision process.
 Stakeholders, including the general public, can participate in public meetings, request a hearing, and comment on the EIS and other documents.
-The NRC notifies the public of these opportunities in the Federal Register or in public meeting notices on the NRC website.
+The NRC notifies the public of these opportunities in the Federal Register or in meeting notices on the NRC website.
 The NRC also has a program to work with Native American tribes that may be affected by uranium recovery.

 Safety of Operations

 The regulator's involvement does not end when it issues a license.
 The NRC and states inspect facilities regularly to confirm they are meeting the requirements.
 Inspections may occur several times a year at operating facilities.
 For facilities in standby mode or being decommissioned, they would occur once every two years.

 Inspections focus on the areas most important to safety and security, using objective measures of performance.
 These inspections might look at construction, management organization and controls, radiation protection, chemical processes, radioactive waste management, emergency preparedness, fire safety, and environmental protection.
 NRC inspectors prepare a report after each inspection.
 Copies are available to the public through the NRC's documents database.
 These inspection reports can be located by searching for a licensee's name or docket number.

 The NRC evaluates any violations of the requirements to determine their impact on safety.
 If the safety significance is low, the NRC may discuss the violation with the licensee but not take formal enforcement action.
 In such a case, the licensee must resolve the problem and prevent recurrence.
 If the violation has safety significance, the NRC may write a notice of violation.
 In some cases, the NRC may fine the licensee and issue a press release.